 - Collect rapid and precise whole animal data

-- quickly and reliably assess neuronal and physiological responses to drugs, genetic modifications or environmental changes
+- Assess neuronal and physiological responses to drugs, genetic modifications or environmental changes

 Figure 1.
 The ScreenChip System (left) is the size of a multiwell plate so it can fit on your microscope stage (right) and has a very small footprint (Microscope is NOT included in the system).
-Rapidly measure and analyze your worms’ phenotype with our free open-source software.
+Rapidly measure and analyze your worms’ phenotype with our free software.